-•Our nominated governor for safeguarding and child protection is: Kate Clark
+•Our nominated governor for safeguarding and child protection is: •Kieran Yeates (interim Vice-Chair)

 This governor will receive safeguarding training relevant to the governance role and this will be updated every two years.
 The Nominated Governor will liaise with the Head Teacher/Principal and the DSL to produce a report at least annually for governors and ensure the annual Section 175 safeguarding self-assessment is completed and submitted on time.